New all-night absorbency styles! Shop Sleep Short and Boyshort

 Cancer and Bladder Leaks: A Self-Care Guide Photo

-A cancer diagnosis of any kind can be a scary, life-altering moment, and treatments like chemotherapy and radiation come with their own unpleasant side effects.
+A cancer diagnosis of any kind can be a scary, life-altering moment, and treatments like chemotherapy and radiation come with unpleasant side effects.
 They can cause hair loss, low energy, and nausea for starters, but chemotherapy is also a known cause of bladder leaks and other forms of pelvic floor dysfunction.

-Dr. Rachel Gelman, a clinical specialist at the Pelvic Health and Rehabilitation Center in San Francisco, talked with us about the best practices for taking care of your body and addressing bladder leaks after treatment.
+Dr. Rachel Gelman, a clinical specialist at the Pelvic Health and Rehabilitation Center in San Francisco, talked with us about the best practices for taking care of your body and addressing bladder irritation and leaks after treatment.
 The biggest takeaway?
 Our bodies are incredibly resilient.

 Why cancer causes bladder leaks